Frequently Asked Questions

 “Evidence suggests that phonics teaching is more effective when children are given immediate opportunities to apply what they have learned to their reading (Hatcher, Hulme, and Ellis, 1994); so, for these reasons, we believe that there is a good argument for using decodable readers in the very early stages of reading instruction”.
 Castles, Rastle and Nation, 2018.

 Yes!
 To reach mastery children should read the book several times.
 Once children have read it at least once with you at school, the book can be sent home for children to enjoy with their parents.
 It’s a perfect opportunity for children to build fluency and confidence - and to show off their reading to their family!

 • Small group reading: A bit like guided reading, but 100% focussed on phonics instruction, vocabulary &

 comprehension and fluency.
-See our example teacher notes on the free downloads page for support.
+Visit our SGR blog for support.

 • Partner reading: Children read a page each to their partner.
 The listener helps the reader when they get stuck.
 They both track the words.